 While the rose of Sharon in most cases will not damage a house's foundation, the threat of foundational damage remains because of the shrub's speedy root and branch growth, fertile reproduction and towering height.
 In general, a tall shrub like a Rose of Sharon is best planted in a shrub border or in a mass planting at least 4 to 5 feet away from the house foundation, where the plant can broaden its branches unhampered.
 A dwarf cultivar can be planted 2 to 4 feet from the foundation.
-A general rule is that shrubs should be planted at a distance of one-half the height of the mature plant.

-If the shrub is currently growing near a foundation, the dangers are slight, yet you would be wise to control its fast growth with annual pruning.
+If the shrub currently is growing near a foundation, the dangers are slight, yet you would be wise to control its fast growth with annual pruning.
 Pruning provides better air circulation through the branches of a rose of Sharon shrub and staves off its wild, suckering habits.
 Alternatively, wait until late fall when the shrub goes dormant and transplant it to a new location, away from your foundation.